CFMIP/COSPv2.0/README.md

     simulator specific information (i.e. Radar simulator frequency).
 The output namelist controls the output diagnostics.

 1. Regression testing (comparing to reference data)
-   1. Reference data for a small test case is provided with COSP2.
+   1. Reference data or known good output (KGO) for a small test case is provided with COSP2.
 The data can be found at `driver/data/outputs/UKMO/`.
-   1. To compare driver output to reference data.
-In `driver/`, invoke Python 3 script `cosp2_test_01.py`.
-This script requires the following Python modules: numpy, netCDF4, argparse, sys.
+   1. To compare driver output to the KGO, in `driver/`, invoke Python 3 script `compare_to_kgo.py`.
+This script requires the following Python modules: numpy, netCDF4, argparse, and sys.
 The following example shows how to call this script from the command line:

-      `python cosp2_test_01.py data/outputs/UKMO/cosp2_output_um.gfortran.kgo.nc data/outputs/UKMO/cosp2_output_um.nc --atol=1.0e-20 --rtol=0.0005`
+      `python compare_to_kgo.py data/outputs/UKMO/cosp2_output_um.gfortran.kgo.nc data/outputs/UKMO/cosp2_output_um.nc --atol=1.0e-20 --rtol=0.0005`

    The script accepts thresholds for absolute and relative tolerances, named `atol` and `rtol` respectively.
 By default the script will report all differences, i.e. `--atol=0.0 --rtol=0.0`.
 The example above allows for a relative tolerance of 0.05\% in the subset of absolute differences larger or equal than 1.0e-20.
 Previous tests indicate that these thresholds are appropriate when gfortran is used to build the driver program.
 If a different compiler is available, it is encouraged to build the driver using that compiler to increase the robustness of the tests.
 For non-gfortran compilers, the differences may be larger.
 This is not necessarily an issue, but further investigations may be required.